-Here are 3 Design Principles when applying Design Thinking to creating next generation Web, mobile and SaaS apps:
+Here are 3 Design Principles when applying Design Thinking to creating next generation Web, mobile or Software-as-Service (SaaS) apps:

 #1.
 Meaningful Journey

-When designing a next generation app, the first thing to create is its journey: the path, steps or tasks that users will complete in providing a service, undertaking work or solving a big and important problem.
+When designing a next generation Web, mobile or SaaS app, the first thing to create is its journey: the path, steps or tasks that users will complete in providing a service, undertaking work or solving a big and important problem.

 With Lean Thinking, this means removing steps or tasks that are wasteful or unnecessary.
 This journey must be a Meaningful Journey: from the login page to logout, when the task(s) or work is done.